 Chamisul – Hite Jinro

 This soju brand is the bestselling brand in Korea, so it is hard not to place this Soju as #1.
 Chamisul is made from sweet potatoes and other starches.
 It’s most popular in Seoul but is shipped out all across Korea.
 Chamisul is made by Hite Jinro and comes in several different types, such as the Jinro original and the Jinro fresh.
 It has a clean, neutral taste that goes perfectly with Korean food/Korean snacks.
 It does have a slightly bitter taste compared to the others on this list.
 Some more upscale lines from this brand go down much smoother.
-Whatever type of Soju you need, Jinro will have the one that is right for you.
+Whatever type of Soju you need, Jinro will have the right one for you.

 If you are looking for a softer soju, then try Chum Churum.
 Chum Churum means “like the first time.”
 The original Chum Churum is made from a mix of rice and grains.
 Korean females have taken a likely to this brand, as well as younger drinkers who are not used to drinking strong alcohol.
 Chum Churum has a bit more flavor to it.
 Lotte Liquor makes it, and a few years ago, they lowered Chum-Churum’s alcohol content from 19% to 18%.
 It is made of alkaline water, which makes soju more distinct.
 This is why when you see the commercials, you see Korean celebrities like Hyori shaking the soju.

 GoodDay Soju is made using natural mineral water from Jirisan Mountain.
 Therefore it combines natural alkaline mineral water with lower alcohol content.
-GoodDay Soju is popular in Korea because it comes in many different fruit flavors.
+GoodDay Soju is popular in Korea because it has many different fruit flavors.
 The most popular is Grapefruit.
-However, they offer other fruit flavors such as pomegranate, grape, and lemon, just to name a few.
+However, they offer other fruit flavors such as pomegranate, grape, and lemon, to name a few.
 It is trendy at universities in Korea and is the favorite among many college students.

 Myeongpoom Andong Soju